International and interactive bibliography of literature on music from 1950 to the present.

 The Oxford History of Western Music online offers an unmatched account of the evolution of Western classical music by one of the most prominent and provocative musicologists of our time, Richard Taruskin.

 Definitive music reference source.
 Includes Grove Music Online (which combines The New Grove Dictionary of Music and Musicians, 2nd ed., The New Grove Dictionary of Opera, and The New Grove Dictionary of Jazz, 2nd ed.), The Oxford Dictionary of Music, The Oxford Companion to Music, and Encyclopedia of Popular Music.

 Comprehensive bibliography of scholarly writings on music from 1967 to the present.
+Includes abstracts.
 Access is via EBSCO.

-International index to music periodicals, 1800-1950.
-Includes access to the RIPM Full-Text Online Archive.
+International index to music periodicals, 1760-1966.
+Includes full text.
 Access is via EBSCO.

 Series A/II: Music Manuscripts after 1600.
 Access is via the Zentralredaktion, the Bavarian State Library, and the State Library of Berlin.

 Archive of rock journalism.
 Includes rock reviews, articles, and interviews from the late 1950s to the present day.